PaeDae/paedae-unity-wrapper/README.md

 Ensure AdSupport.framework is present in your Xcode project.
 Follow these steps to add the framework to your project:

-1. Click the top-level 'Unity-iPhone' project in Xcode
+1. Click the top-level 'Unity-iPhone' project in Xcode.
-2. Click your selected target (e.g. Unity-iPhone)
+2. Click your selected target (e.g. Unity-iPhone).
-3. Navigate to the 'Build Phases' tab
+3. Navigate to the 'Build Phases' tab.
-4. Open the 'Link Binary With Libraries' pane
+4. Open the 'Link Binary With Libraries' pane.
-5. Click the + sign, select Adsupport.framework, and click 'Add'
+5. Click the + sign, select Adsupport.framework, and click 'Add'.
-6. SDK Interaction is handled in the PaeDaeUnityImpl.mm file
+6. SDK Interaction is handled in the `PaeDaeUnityImpl.mm` file.
-6. Initialize the SDK by supplying your gamekey string in the _InitWithKey() method.
-You can conveniently place your string directly in the @"" NSString definition
+6. Initialize the SDK by supplying your gamekey string in the `_InitWithKey()` method.
+You can conveniently place your string directly in the `@"" NSString` definition.

 ### Linker Flags